 Living abroad solo means saying “goodbye” to family and friends.

 If you think moving abroad means you’ll never see your family and friends again, you won’t go.
 From experience, I can tell you.
 You will keep in touch with those who mean the most to you.
 In fact, living abroad, you’ll be surprised how many family and friends you have.
 I’ve entertained and enjoyed guests I haven’t seen or heard from in 50 years.
 They’ve come to visit me in France.
 Others stay in touch through social media, telephone, email, and Facetime.
 We’re probably more connected now than ever before.

 The best news about friends is that you make more -– from all over the world.

 Grandchildren are another matter.
 My adorable grandbabies didn’t exist when I left for France.
 My son and daughter-in-law blessed me with a grandson three years ago and a granddaughter last year.
 Those two pull my heartstrings.
 Every week, or more often, we talk on Facetime.
 It’s primarily because of them that I visit back to the US.
-They’re growing so fast, and I don’t want to miss their childhood.
-So I plan, budget, and promise myself I’ll see them twice a year in person.
+They’re growing fast; I don’t want to miss their childhood.
+So, I plan, budget, and promise to see them twice a year in person.

 One step at a time

 “Letting go” meant I had to have a goal.
 I had to sit down with myself and face my fears.
 What was holding me back?
-Once I acknowledged the obstacles, I worked on them, one by one.
+Once I acknowledged the obstacles, I worked on them one by one.
 Visa?
 Apartment rental in France?
 French bank accounts?
-Everything fell in place.
+Everything fell into place.
 Just by letting go and taking one step at a time.

 “You can do it.”